Generic drug: Economics

 In the mid-2010s the generics industry began transitioning to the end of an era of giant patent cliffs in the pharmaceutical industry; patented drugs with sales of around US$28 billion were set to come off patent in 2018, but in 2019 only about US$10 billion in revenue was set to open for competition, and less the next year.
 Companies in the industry have responded with consolidation or turning to try to generate new drugs.

-Regulation

 Most developed nations require generic drug manufacturers to prove that their formulations are bioequivalent to their brand-name counterparts.
 Bioequivalence does not mean generic drugs must be exactly the same as the brand-name product ("pharmaceutical equivalent").
 Chemical differences may exist; a different salt or ester may be used, for instance.
-Different inactive ingredients means that the generic may look different from the originator brand.
-However, the therapeutic effect of the drug must be the same ("pharmaceutical alternative").
+Different inactive ingredients means that the generic may look different from the originator brand; however, the therapeutic effect of the drug must be the same ("pharmaceutical alternative").
 Most small molecule drugs are accepted as bioequivalent if their pharmacokinetic parameters of area under the curve (AUC) and maximum concentration (Cmax) are within a 90% confidence interval of 80–125%; most approved generics in the US are well within this limit.
 For more complex products—such as inhalers, patch delivery systems, liposomal preparations, or biosimilar drugs—demonstrating pharmacodynamic or clinical equivalence is more challenging.